scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with weakness.
-They must make a willpower save against your spellcasting.
-On a fail, They are Weakened.
-On a critical the creature cannot inflict Lesser or Greater wounds.
+Make a spellcasting roll against the creatures willpower save.
+On success, they are weakened, and are unable to inflict lesser or greater wounds with attacks on a critical.

 You may target an additional person for every level above 3rd.